 A study conducted by the National Institute on Alcohol Abuse and Alcoholism from 2001 to 2002 found that 17.6 million people in the United States had an alcohol abuse problem.
 This was more than 8 percent of the population.
 Consuming more than one alcoholic beverage per hour over a period of a few hours can lead to an overdose.
 Alcohol overdose symptoms include confusion, vomiting, seizures, labored breathing and loss of consciousness.
-If you or someone you love needs help with an alcohol addiction, call 1-888-287-0471 Who Answers? for the best treatment options available.
+If you or someone you love needs help with an alcohol addiction, help is available.

 What Is Alcohol?

 Alcohol is a liquid produced by the fermentation process.
 This process turns sugar, yeast and starch into ethyl and carbon dioxide.
 Alcohol is often referred to as ethyl alcohol or ethanol.
 An overdose of alcohol is also referred to as ethanol poisoning or alcohol poisoning.